Islam in Mauritius: Communities

-The largest group of Muslims are the Sunnis, comprising around 80 per cent of the population.
-Sunnis are divided among various factions such as the Salafis, the Sufis, the Tawhidis and the Tabligh jamaat.
+The largest group of Muslims are the Sunnis, comprising around 90 per cent of the population.
+Sunnis are divided among various factions such as the Salafis.
 While the majority adheres to the Hanafi school of thoughts, there are other factions that follow the Shafe'i school of thought.
 There are also Muslims who follow Shi'ism.
 Meimons are a small aristocratic group, who control the Jummah Mosque in Port Louis.
 Shiaties form a small community of around 3 per cent of the total population.
 One of the subgroups are called Cocknies, who are believed to have arrived as boat builders from Cochin in India.
 Creole Lascars are a new subgroup, who have intermarried with Cocknies or other communities.

 Within the Muslim community, there are three distinct ethnic groups that exist, notably the Memons and the Surtees (who are rich merchants who came from Kutch and Surat province of Gujarat in India), then the "Hindi Calcattias" who came to Mauritius as indentured labourer from Bihar.

-Creole is the most used language among Muslims other than Arabic and Urdu, while other languages spoken include Bhojpuri, and Gujarati.
+Mauritian Creole is the mother tongue of most Muslims today with muslim children opting for mainly Urdu and to a lesser degree, Arabic as the third language learnt at school (English and French are already compulsory).

+Bhojpuri, once the most spoken mother tongue, has less and less speakers as well as Gujarati.

+Muslim Mauritians share cultural and socio-economic traits with Hindu Mauritians with Indian films and songs in Hindi popular within both communities and both belonging to the upper and middle classes.
+Religious tensions nonetheless exist between Muslims and other religious communities due to the conservatism and fanaticism of Muslims, especially on societal issues.

 Government policies

-Mauritius received independence during 1968 and there was no state religion in Mauritius defined in the constitution.
+Mauritius became independent in 1968 and has no state religion per the constitution.
 The nation had no indigenous population nor any indigenous tribes or religion.

-The religious organizations present at the time of independence, namely, Roman Catholic Church, Church of England, Presbyterian Church, Seventh-day Adventist, Hindus and Muslims are recognized by parliamentary decree.
-The constitution and other laws protect freedom of religion.
-The groups recognized by the government before independence receive an annual sum for paying their adherents.
+The religious organizations present at the time of independence, namely, Roman Catholic Church, Church of England, Presbyterian Church, the Seventh-day Adventist, Hindu and Muslim organisations are recognized by parliamentary decree.

+Freedom of religion is guaranteed by the Constitution and various laws.
+The groups recognized by the government at independence receive funding for their operating expenses based on their respective demographic weights.

 The government allows overseas missionary groups to operate on a case-by-case basis, although there are no rules that prohibit proselytizing activities.
-The missionaries should obtain both residence permit and work permit to operate, which is provided for a maximum of three years, without any extension.
-There are lot of government holidays, most of which are religious indicating the heterogeneity of religions.
+The missionaries need both residence and work permits to operate, which is provided for a maximum of three years, without any extension.

+Most national holidays are religious in nature, five being Hindu, two Christian, one Islamic and another one related to Chinese Traditions.

 As per the International Religious Freedom report of 2012 published by the United States Department of States, there were no incidence of religious abuses.
-The report also indicates other religions claim that Hindus have a majority in the government, while Hindus have sought a policy for anti-conversion.
+The report also indicates other religious groups claim that Hindus have a majority in the government, while Hindus have sought a policy for anti-conversion.